 Units in this course can be delivered in any order.

-Co-requisites for the course
+Co-requisites for the course or units within the course

-Students must be enrolled in BSSS Specialist Mathematics Course in their home college to be eligible for this H Course.
+Students must be studying a major from the English Framework in their home college to be eligible for this course.